 Where is Vasquez Rocks Natural Area

 Cell phone coverage at Vasquez Rocks is not always available, so please consider bringing a buddy to explore in a case of emergency.
-Vasquez Rocks Natural Area and Nature Center is located at 10700 West Escondido Canyon Road in Agua Dulce, CA 91390.
+Vasquez Rocks Natural Area and Nature Center are located at 10700 West Escondido Canyon Road in Agua Dulce, CA 91390.

 The drive to Vasquez Rocks will take you about an hour from the San Fernando Valley, a little longer from downtown Los Angeles.
 Allow about an hour and a half from Orange County, traffic permitting.